 Sometimes surgery will be necessary to overcome a blockage in the tear ducts.
 Surgery is also necessary to repair ectropion.

-Dr. Holds performs a procedure called dacryocystorhinostomy (DCR) to correct tear duct blockages.
+Our team performs a procedure called dacryocystorhinostomy (DCR) to correct tear duct blockages.
 The goal of DCR is to create a new passageway for your tears, bypassing the blockage.

 Recovery From DCR Surgery